QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Spinorial Maxwell equation

-Thus, the very compact representation of the spinorial photon equation in Eq.~\eqref{eq:photonDirac} together with the photon and charge-current spinors in Eq.~\eqref{eq:wavefunctions} is \emph{equivalent} to the full theory of classical electromagnetism \cite{Jackson1999}.
+Thus, the very compact representation of the spinorial Maxwell equation in Eq.~\eqref{eq:photonDirac} together with the electromagnetic and charge-current spinors in Eq.~\eqref{eq:wavefunctions} is \emph{equivalent} to the full theory of classical electromagnetism \cite{Jackson1999}.
 Again, the fields and charge and current densities in Eqs.~\eqref{eq:maxwell1}--\eqref{eq:maxwell4} can be either real or complex valued.

-Operating on Eq.~\eqref{eq:photonDirac} side by side with an operator $\boldsymbol{\gamma}_\mathrm{B}^\mu\partial_\mu$ and using $(\boldsymbol{\gamma}_\mathrm{B}^\mu\partial_\mu)^2=\mathbf{I}_8\partial^\mu\partial_\mu$ on the left-hand side, we obtain $\partial^\mu\partial_\mu\Psi=-\boldsymbol{\gamma}_\mathrm{B}^\mu\partial_\mu\Phi$.
-This equation is equivalent to the \emph{continuity equation of the electric four-current density} $J_\mathrm{e}^\mu=(c\rho_\mathrm{e},\mathbf{J}_\mathrm{e})$ and the \emph{inhomogeneous wave equations of the electric and magnetic fields} as
+Operating on Eq.~\eqref{eq:photonDirac} side by side with an operator $\boldsymbol{\gamma}_\mathrm{B}^a\partial_a$ and using $(\boldsymbol{\gamma}_\mathrm{B}^a\partial_a)^2=\mathbf{I}_8\partial^a\partial_a$ on the left-hand side, we obtain $\partial^a\partial_a\Psi=-\boldsymbol{\gamma}_\mathrm{B}^a\partial_a\Phi$.
+This equation is equivalent to the \emph{continuity equation of the electric four-current density} $J_\mathrm{e}^a=(c\rho_\mathrm{e},\mathbf{J}_\mathrm{e})$ and the \emph{inhomogeneous wave equations of the electric and magnetic fields} as

-Therefore, in addition to Maxwell's equations, the spinorial photon equation also describes the physics related to the \emph{conservation of the electric four-current density} \cite{Jackson1999}.
+Therefore, in addition to the conventional Maxwell's equations, the spinorial Maxwell equation also compactly describes the physics related to the \emph{conservation of the electric four-current density} \cite{Jackson1999}.
 If the hypothetical magnetic charge and current densities were added in the theory through substituting them in the zero elements of the charge-current spinor in Eq.~\eqref{eq:wavefunctions}, the conservation law of the magnetic four-current density would also follow.